The Kiski School

 The Kiski School (formerly the Kiskiminetas Springs School and often known simply as Kiski or Kiski Prep) is an independent, college-preparatory boarding school in Saltsburg, Pennsylvania, United States.
 The school, named after the nearby Kiskiminetas River, is located about 30 mi east by north of Pittsburgh, Pennsylvania.

 Founded in 1888, Kiski educates students in grades 9–12, along with a post-graduate (PG) year.
-Kiski has an enrollment of approximately 200 boarding and day students, with international students from 31 different countries.
+Kiski has an enrollment of approximately 200 boarding and day students, with international students from more than 31 different countries.